 I’m Kelsey.
-I’m 33, married to a Canadian Irishman and we have a four-year-old miracle daughter.
-We struggled to give her a sibling.
-We have four angel babies and a surprise rainbow baby due in September 2018.
+I’m 33, married to a Canadian Irishman and we have a five-year-old miracle daughter.
+We struggled to give her a sibling for almost five years.
+We have four angel babies and a six-month-old rainbow baby.

-I share here the struggles, pain and hardships we’ve faced in our fertility journey.
+I share the struggles, pain and hardships we’ve faced in our fertility journey.
 Infertility is a beast and recurrent miscarriages its horrific mistress.
-I’ve recently found peace with this story though, so you’ll see the tools I’ve found to help me heal and hopefully help you as well.
+I’ve recently found peace with this story though, so you’ll see the tools I’ve found to help me heal and help you heal as well.

 I had/have anxiety and depression, both of which I keep in check with good nutrition, exercise, personal development books/podcasts and a deep spiritual faith in The Universe.
 What We Don’t Do occasionally focuses on these healing modalities.
 I offer the tips and tools that work for me and will hopefully help you too.